divio/divio-cloud-docs/how-to/help-support.rst

 For Divio platform users
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This handbook is a non-technical guide to using our platform, to help you manage your accounts and projects and provide essential knowledge.
+This documentation is a guide to using our platform, to help you manage your accounts and projects and provide essential knowledge.

 For developers
 ^^^^^^^^^^^^^^